 - The reference used by the IC to regulate output voltage is slowly ramped.
-The net result is that output voltage takes test to reach 90% of its desired value. - Operating mode is set to auto, activating diode emulation.
+The net result is that output voltage takes t{SS} to reach 90% of its desired value. - Operating mode is set to AUTO, activating diode emulation.
 This allows start-up without pulling output low if there is a voltage already present on output.

 These actions together provide start-up with limited inrush currents and also allow the use of larger output capacitors and higher loading conditions that cause current to border on current limit during start-up without triggering hiccup.
-See ₹ 8-8.
+See \mathbb{E} 8-8.

-Soft start works with both output voltages starting from 0 V on the left curves, or if there is already voltage on the output, as shown on right.
-In either case, output voltage must reach within 10% of the desired value $t{SS}$ after soft start is initiated.
+Soft start works with both output voltage starting from 0 V on the left curves, or if there is already voltage on the output, as shown on right.
+In either case, output voltage must reach within 10% of the desired value t{SS} after soft start is initiated.
 During soft start, FPWM and hiccup are disabled.
-Both hiccup and FPWM are enabled once output reaches regulation or $t{SS2}$ , whichever happens first.
+Both hiccup and FPWM are enabled once output reaches regulation or t{SS2} , whichever happens first.